rkumar/rbcurse/README.markdown

     ruby test2.rb

-Note: Please use gem version 1.1.1 or higher.
+Note: Please use rbcurse gem version 1.1.1 or higher.
 I have just created this gem, so let me know if there are missing files.

-### Installing ncurses on Mac OS X Snow Leopard
+### Installing ruby ncurses on Mac OS X Snow Leopard

 STEP 1.